fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

     The `BankAccount` class represents a bank account with properties and methods to manage account operations.

-    Notice that the class includes static fields `nextAccountNumber` and `interestRate`, which track the next account number and the interest rate applied to accounts, respectively.
+    Notice that the class includes static fields `s_nextAccountNumber` and `InterestRate`, which track the next account number and the interest rate applied to accounts, respectively.
 Each `BankAccount` instance has properties such as `AccountNumber`, `CustomerId`, `Balance`, and `AccountType`, with default values for balance and account type.
 The class includes constructors for initializing accounts with or without an initial balance and account type.
 Methods provided by the class include `Deposit` for adding funds, `Withdraw` for removing funds, `Transfer` for transferring funds between accounts, `ApplyInterest` for applying interest to the balance, and `DisplayAccountInfo` for displaying account details.
 The class also features a static constructor to initialize static fields.

     The `this` keyword is used to access the properties of the current class instance.
 For example, `this.AccountNumber` refers to the `AccountNumber` property of the current `BankAccount` instance.